 International Networking Coordinator

 Prior to joining the NSRC, Dale was the Director of Networking and Telecommunications at the University of Oregon.
-Over the course of his 30-plus year career at the University of Oregon, Dale worked to develop networking facilities for the University of Oregon and the surrounding region.
-He participated on the team that installed the first Internet connection in Oregon, installed the first networked computer at the University, and led the group that designed, installed, and maintained the University of Oregon campus network.
+Over the course of his 40-plus year career at the University of Oregon, Dale worked to develop networking facilities for the University of Oregon and the surrounding region.
+He participated on the team that installed the first Internet connection in Oregon and led the group that designed, installed, and maintained the University of Oregon campus network.

 Since 2006, Dale has been involved in the NSRC and has given numerous talks at International meetings and has taught in many workshops throughout the world.
 He has helped people build networks throughout Africa and South Asia and is widely recognized international expert as a campus network and national research and education network engineer.